nanocurrency/nano-docs/docs/glossary.md

 Historically, TPS was a per-node measurement that represented a node's perception of the rate of transactions on the network ([BPS](#blocks-per-second-bps)).
 This measurement was found to be inaccurate due to peering and propagation differences between nodes, so [CPS](#confirmations-per-second-cps) is now the preferred term for describing overall Nano network scalability.
 It's also important to note that while Nano sends do not require a corresponding receive to be [confirmed](#confirmation), a receive block must be confirmed before received funds can be sent again (see [pending](#pending)).

 #### unchecked (blocks)
 Blocks (transactions) that have been downloaded but not yet processed by the Nano node.
-The node software downloads all bocks from other nodes as unchecked, processes them and adds to block count, confirms the [frontier](#frontier) blocks for each account, and then marks them as [cemented](#cementing).
+The node software downloads all blocks from other nodes as unchecked, processes them and adds to block count, confirms the [frontier](#frontier) blocks for each account, and then marks them as [cemented](#cementing).

 #### unopened account
 An account address that does not have a first block on it (which must be a block to receive Nano sent from another account, cannot be a block only changing the Representative).